folk-js/allio/docs/ARCHITECTURE.md

 }
 ```

-This enables callers to make explicit tradeoffs between latency and freshness.
+This enables callers to make explicit tradeoffs between latency and recency.

 ## Architecture Layers